Concordium/concordium.github.io/source/testnet/guides/become-baker.rst

 the staked amount by default.

 You can choose to modify this behavior and instead receive the rewards in the account balance without staking them automatically.
-This switch can be changed through ``concordium-client``:
+You can change this switch through ``concordium-client``:

 .. code-block:: console